cburgmer/json-path-comparison/README.md

 To update the reports checked into Git under ./docs and others, run:

+    ./src/with_native.sh ninja
+    open docs/index.html

+Alternatively, you can use Docker to provide the dependencies via

     ./src/wrap_in_docker.sh ninja
-    open docs/index.html

-This will take a while and some network bandwidth to install all Docker dependencies and build all implementations.
+This will take a while and some network bandwidth but has the benefit that you won't have to install anything locally.
-Skip ./src/wrap_in_docker.sh if you don't want to run against Docker, so the command becomes `ninja`.

 ### One-off comparisons

 You can quickly execute a query against all implementations by running:

-    echo '{"a": 1}' | ./src/wrap_in_docker.sh ./src/one_off.sh '$.a'
+    echo '{"a": 1}' | ./src/with_native.sh ./src/one_off.sh '$.a'

-(Skip ./src/wrap_in_docker.sh if you don't want to run against Docker.)
+(Or use ./src/wrap_in_docker.sh if you prefer Docker.)

 ### Errors